NAV Calculation Best Practices: A Complete Guide for Private Equity Funds

 The assets side typically breaks down into three categories:

-- Portfolio company investments: The fair value of equity stakes in private companies, usually the largest component by far.
-The fund’s holdings are central to NAV, as they represent the value of the investments within the fund.
+• Portfolio company investments: The fair value of equity stakes in private companies, also referred to as private company assets.
+These are usually the largest component by far.
+The fund’s holdings are central to NAV, as they represent the value of the private company assets within the fund.

 Fair value here means the price you’d receive if you sold the asset in an orderly transaction between willing buyers and sellers.
 For private companies, arriving at this number requires valuation techniques rather than checking a stock ticker.
 Asset valuation is critical for accurate NAV calculation and financial reporting, and must follow consistent, compliant methods under standards like U.S. GAAP or IFRS.
 Private companies are usually harder to value than public companies due to less available and reliable data.